DerekYang2/CType/README.md

 ## About
 Long term project in progress.

-A dependency free typing test application inspired by Monkeytype.
-Contains many fundamental features including custom test settings, user settings, themes, dictionaries, fonts, sounds, screenshots, and various UI features including hovering hints, toggles, scrolling, interactive results graph, text input boxes, etc. Written from scratch in C++ with OpenGL drawing functions provided by [Raylib](https://github.com/raysan5/raylib) and a simple json parser provided by [RSJ](https://github.com/subh83/RSJp-cpp).
+A dependency free typing test application that aims to be a C++ implementation of Monkeytype.
+Contains the fundamental features including custom test settings, user settings, themes, dictionaries, fonts, sounds, screenshots, and various UI features including hovering hints, toggles, scrolling, interactive results graph, text input boxes, etc. Written from scratch in C++ with OpenGL drawing functions provided by [Raylib](https://github.com/raysan5/raylib) and a simple json parser provided by [RSJ](https://github.com/subh83/RSJp-cpp).
 As a result, executable runs without any setup on most Windows platforms as DLLs come with Windows 10 and 11.
 Linux is also supported with installation of a few libraries.
-Tested to be lightweight enough to easily reach above 60 fps on your dying 2-core 2GB RAM chromebook.
+Tested to be lightweight enough to easily reach above 60 fps on your dying 2-core 2GB ram chromebook.

 ## Behavior
 Test has similar behavior to Monkeytype: pressing space too early will jump to the next word, backspace is ignore if previous word is correctly typed, space is ignored if you haven't started the next word, etc. Test statistics are calculated as follows: